All About

 Since Connemara is a not an administrative entity like a town or county you may not find it on all printed maps.
 The following link shows a Map of Connemara.

-You can get to Connemara very easily, from Galway City.
+Getting to Connemara is fairly easy, from Galway City.
 The N59 is well signposted for Clifden, regarded as the ‘Capital of Connemara’.
 You will pass through breathtaking scenery all along the route, experiencing dramatic contrasts of lakes, sky, land and bog.

 TFI Local Link Galway provides links between rural transport and national bus and rail services, serving the communities of County Galway.
 The following routes have multiple services daily.